MakeSchool-17/html-portfolio-beingadrian/README.md

 A simple and responsive static website built in a day.

-What I used to built it:
+What I used to build it:
 * HTML5
 * CSS3
 * JavaScript